dekoder-org/donation-encourager/README.md

       items: ITEMS_DEFAULT,
       preselectedItems: [ITEMS_DEFAULT[2]]
     },
-    blurEnabled: true
+    contentLockEnabled: true
   }
 ];
 ```

-Each level is defined by an object with the following three properties:
+Each level is defined by an object with the following properties:

 property | example | description
 --- | --- | ---
 contentThreshold | `5` | Defines the threshold of read contents for this level settings to become active.
 boxSettings | `[{ position: "bottom", expanded: true }]` | An array of box objects.
 Each box object must indicate the boxes position within the article's body text (it can one of `"top"`, `"middle"`, or `"bottom"` or a number indicating the exact block number; `0` means the first block) and whether the box should be initially expanded or not.
 itemSelectorSettings | `{ items: ITEMS_DEFAULT, preselectedItems: [ITEMS_DEFAULT[1]] }` | Provide an array of item objects for the ItemSelector (see section below) and an array of one or more preselected items.
+contentLockEnabled | `true`| If enabled, all content blocks after the first donation encourager box will get locked.
+The user has to click the unlock button first to continue reading.

 ## ItemSelector items